OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 1. Turn on cpu-affinity
 2. Specify the worker-cpu-set
-3. Enable the napatech "auto-config" option
+3. Enable the Napatech "auto-config" option
-4. Specify the ports that will provide traffic to suricata
+4. Specify the ports that will provide traffic to Suricata
 5. Specify the hashmode that will be used to control the distribution of traffic to the different streams/cpus.